dominicfarr/minima_guides/backup_minima_ec2_volume/step2/index.md

 ![](dlm-frequency.png)

 The time is when it first kicks off.
 We will want to put that 10 - 15 minutes ahead of the current UTC.
-You can check that [here(https://www.utctime.net/)]
+You can check that [here](https://www.utctime.net/)

 The last setting is the Rention value.

-For my example use a count of 1.
+For my example I use a count of 1.
 Which means AWS will keep the last snapshot; when a new snapshot is taken an hour later, the old snapshot is automatically delete.

 You can chose a different rention period if you like.
 Just remember snapshots cost money in AWS.